 You are expected to use your judgement to promote good practice in accordance with our commitment to high standards of integrity and avoid any malpractice.
 Anyone found in breach of our Code may be liable to disciplinary action up to and including termination of employment.
-At any stage should you feel the Code's principles have been compromised you should challenge this behaviour or report your concerns using the appropriate channels.
-Details on how to report any concerns can be found on page 23.
+At any stage, should you feel the Code's principles have been compromised you should challenge this behaviour or report your concerns using the appropriate channels.
+Details on how to report any concerns can be found on pages 30 and 31.

-The Board and I give you a clear assurance that any employee raising a concern in good faith either about the Code or any business matter will not suffer from any form of retaliation.
+The Board and I give you a clear assurance that any employee raising a concern either about the Code or any business matter in good faith will not suffer from any form of retaliation.